FrancesCoronel/personal-website-v3/site/content/adventures/2015-11-13-hrdevfest-talk.md

 //twitter.com/HRDevFest/status/656476470454300672\]

 I've spoken at conferences before, but never at an actual tech conference which is why victory was that much sweeter when I finally got the opportunity to do so today.
-So…
+So...

 //twitter.com/fvcproductions/status/662647429737615360\]